 The University of Chicago’s Kreisman Initiative for Housing Law and Policy brings together the fields of urban science and law to advance housing scholarship and generate new ideas about cities and housing.
 The initiative is a partnership of the University of Chicago Law School, UChicago GRAD, the Office of Civic Engagement, and the Mansueto Institute for Urban Innovation, which brings programs and scholars together to study the fundamental processes that drive, shape, and sustain cities.

 The Kreisman Graduate Fellows Program creates a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
 The program runs for one academic year and is open to all Masters and PhD students at the University of Chicago, such as those studying law, policy, social services, social sciences, data science, and business.

 During the academic year, Kreisman Fellows take part in a range of professional development activities, including intimate lunch-and-learn meetings, site visits, and a two-day trek to a major metropolitan area to meet with housing experts (site TBD).
-Fellows also receive a stipend ($4000) to subsidize an internship or research project of their design in the Spring or Summer quarters.
+Fellows also receive a stipend ($4000) to support their professional development in the form of an internship or research project of their own design in the Spring or Summer quarters.

 - Lunch & learn sessions every other month (3 total; 90 minutes each)